-September 21st, 1996
+September 21, 1996

-Gay marriage is often viewed as a democrat vs. republican issue; generally, democrats are for it while their republican counterparts aren’t a fan.
+Gay marriage is often viewed as a democrat vs. republican issue; generally, democrats are for it while their Republican counterparts aren’t a fan.
 The reason that this date stuck out to me is because of who was behind it.

 Yes, the same Bill Clinton that has been a figurehead of the democratic party in the United States ever since his presidency.
 I guess a lot has changed in the past 20 years.

 Hawaii’s attempt was appealed shortly after its implementation, and Vermont’s was successful.
 In neither case did it allow gay marriage, it just gave gay couples the same legal rights as a heterosexual couple.

-November 18th, 2003
+November 18, 2003

 Massachusetts Supreme Court rules that a ban on same-sex marriage is unconstitutional.
 It’s the first ruling of its kind.

-February 12th, 2004-March 11th, 2004
+February 12, 2004-March 11, 2004

 In the month span that San Francisco was granting marriage licenses and performing gay weddings, over 4,000 people took advantage of this chink in the bureaucratic armor.

-February 20th, 2004
+February 20, 2004